[NO TITLE FOUND]

 What makes a song easy for you to license?

 It's best if there is only one stop for me to clear it and if the writer can easily verify ownership of the song.
 Never lie or exaggerate.
 The last thing a music supervisor wants is someone saying they own a song when they don't.
 That's why a lot of supervisors will go through a third party, like a publisher or label.
 That puts the liability on the third party who is screening the songs and taking responsibility for knowing who owns them.

 We are always looking for good music that's easy to license and for people who have it together and will sign the paper and return it.
 I've been in situations with people who don't understand how we work.
 They thought that by not signing the paper they were negotiating a standoff with a studio that really wanted to use their music.
 You can't do that because we move on quickly.
 There's so much music out there.
 If you don't sign the paperwork, I look for something else.
 Even for historically significant songs and artists, there are limits to what a studio will do and what a production will pay.
 They won't agree to special terms for one song when all the other music in the show was done one way.
 It's too much to keep track of if one song in one episode requires special terms.

 It sounds like these contracts don't have much room for negotiation.

 They are the studio's contracts, not mine, I'm just the conduit.
-I'd tell songwriters to have a lawyer look over to tell you what you are getting into, but these are just nonexclusive licenses for in-show use.
+I'd tell songwriters to have a lawyer look over [the contract] to tell you what you are getting into, but these are just nonexclusive licenses for in-show use.
 If the terms are not OK with you, then we can't use the song.
 I always give artists as much as I can for their songs.
 There's no harm in them asking for more money.
 If something has changed since I did the budget and I have money left over, I might be able to offer more.
 For most artists who aren't established, though, the deals are "Take it or leave it."